 UserLock will differentiate an IIS session from an existing one on the same IIS server if it relates to a:

-- Different websites.
+- Different website.

 - Different user account.